MoserMichael/my-notes/dev-gotchas.md

 " Set text width as 72.

 This is a log, here I am listing the gotchas that I stepped upon as a developer.
-Maybe someone will find this to be of any use, at least it is useful to me, so as not to step onto the same rake twice; Some of the fun in programming is to have your assumptions invalidated; this is not just a cause for grieve, it is an opportunity to re-examine your assumption...
+Maybe someone will find this to be of any use, at least it is useful to me, so as not to step onto the same rake twice; Some of the fun in programming is to have your assumptions invalidated; this is not just a cause for grieve, it is an opportunity to re-examine your assumptions, which is a good thing.

 (should have started a log like this ages ago.
 Writing stuff down helps with clarifying the subject matter)